Low FODMAP Smoothie: Enjoy This Irresistible Café Mocha Recipe Without the Bloat

 Low FODMAP Café Mocha Smoothie

-This smoothie is nutritious and filling and will satisfy that chocolate craving you may have mid-day.
+Nutritious and filling, this low FODMAP smoothie will satisfy that chocolate craving without making you bloated.
 And it's a great way to make use of left-over bananas.
 Every time you only eat 1/2, slice and freeze the other half.

 Prep Time 5 minutes